abugher/control-center/README.md

 * *os-deployment* - Tools to apply operating system images to boot media.
 * *git-automation* - A tool to manage git operations.

 # Collaboration

+## Partial

+You should really be able to just get one or a very small number of core repos, like `control-center` and/or `ansible`, along with the exact roles you want and those roles they depend on.
+You can probably do so now, if you use `git` intelligently and don't try to use `g`.
+I suspect that my submodule arrangement makes this awkward, though.
+See BUGS.

+For now, refer to the `Full` instructions, below.
+If you clone the repo without recursing submodules, then edit and trim down the submodule list, you may then be able to recursively sync the submodules and get only the set of roles you want.  **Untested.**

+## Full

 To get the whole collection, do this: